 When bakers say a loaf is dense, they usually mean more than “it feels heavy.”

-Dense bread has visible, structural clues.
-You can see it before you even taste it.
+Dense bread has visible structural clues.
+You can often spot them before you even taste a slice.

-- Tight crumb – small, uniform holes instead of an open, irregular structure
+- Tight crumb — small, closely packed holes instead of a lighter, more open interior

 - Low oven spring — the loaf barely expands in the oven